Career Definition for a Newscaster

 A newscaster presents news stories and introduces video and live feeds from on-the-scene reporters.
 Newscasters report the news to television audiences and generally read reports from a teleprompter.
 Newscasters can find work in different specialties, which may include local or national current events, sports or weather.
 The job of a newscaster is to be trustworthy, control the program and regulate the mood of a television audience.

 Most newscasters are required to have a bachelor's degree in journalism, communications or a related field.
 Most of the courses that students take involve mass media, reporting, public speaking, journalism, broadcasting and television/radio production.
-The U.S. Bureau of Labor Statistics, www.bls.gov, reported that students in high school can prepare for a career as a newscaster by focusing on classes like English and social studies.
-After receiving their degree, prospective newscasters will continue their education through internships at local radio or television stations.
+The U.S. Bureau of Labor Statistics reported that students in high school could prepare for a career as a newscaster by focusing on classes like English and social studies.
+After receiving their degrees, prospective newscasters will continue their education through internships at local radio or television stations.

 Newscasters must have a pleasing voice and appearance.
-Newscasters need to be trustworthy and have excellent communication skills.
-Anyone looking to begin a career in this field needs to be prepared to meet deadlines, work irregular hours and have tremendous reading comprehension skills.
+Newscasters need to be trustworthy and must have excellent communication skills.
+Anyone looking for a career in this field needs to be prepared to meet deadlines, work irregular hours and have tremendous reading comprehension skills.
 Computer skills are becoming increasingly important and can help newscasters stay informed and up to date on current topics and trends.

 Economic and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that job opportunities for broadcast news analysts were expected to remain steady over the next decade and should see a growth of 10% from 2010-2020.
-Employment may be more limited due to the consolidation of television stations across the country.
+The U.S. Bureau of Labor Statistics (BLS) reported that job opportunities for broadcast news analysts were expected to experience little to no change from 2016 to 2026 due to the declining advertising revenue in mainstream media including television.
 Applicants may see a great deal of competition for jobs in large urban regions.
-According to the BLS, the average yearly salary for a broadcast news analyst was $78,380 in 2012.
+According to the BLS, the average yearly salary for a broadcast news analyst was $91,990 in 2018.

 Alternate Career Options

 Announcers interview guests and present news, music and sports programs for radio, television, or sports teams.
-The most common education to enter this career is a bachelor's degree, and many announcers have already received some experience at college stations.
-Slower than average employment growth of 7% was expected from 2010-2020, per the BLS.
-Radio and television announcers earned an average annual wage of $41,860 in 2012.
+The most common education to enter this career is a bachelor's degree, and many announcers already had some experience at college stations.
+The BLS reported a 9% decrease in employment of announcers from 2016 to 2026.
+Radio and television announcers earned an annual mean salary of $51,630 in 2018.

 Atmospheric Scientist, Including Meteorologist

 With a bachelor's degree, these professionals can study the weather and climate, making forecasts for the public.
-The BLS projected about as fast as average employment growth of 11%, from 2010-2020 and reported an annual average salary of $90,010 in 2012 for atmospheric and space scientists.
+The BLS projected a faster-than-average growth of 12% on the employment of atmospheric scientists from 2016 to 2026.
+As of May 2018, BLS reported that atmospheric space scientists earned an annual average salary of $95,580.